This is an AMAZING opportunity to DOUBLE THE LOVE!

 Do Good Roseville wants to support our immigrant neighbors in any way we can.
 We have had an outpouring of people who want to ‘do something’.
 We’re a little overwhelmed 🙂 but happy to be a hub for our community.
-It’s not possible to personally respond to all the messages in a timely manner, so we decided to make a list of all the things we could think of for people to do to support our neighbors thru this crisis created by the ICE invasion of our community.
+It’s not possible to personally respond to all the messages in a timely manner, so we decided to make a list of all the things we could think of for people to do to support our neighbors thru this crisis created by the ICE invasion of our community and put it in our newsletter.
 It’s a start.

 You’ll notice there is nothing listed which involves direct contact (like delivering groceries) with vulnerable neighbors.
 That is because of the significant safety concerns.
 At this time, protecting people is the #1 priority, but there is lots we can still do!